 During this interactive Columbus Jazz Orchestra concert, students will demonstrate their knowledge of a 12-bar blues, sing “Route 66” and experience the excitement of the band.

 Tickets are $6 per person.
-Price includes an All That Jazz study guide for each student and “Teacher Notes” accompanied by a companion CD for educators to prepare students for the CJO performance.
+Price includes an All That Jazz study guide for each student and “Teacher Notes” accompanied by audio recordings for educators to prepare students for the CJO performance.

 All That Jazz is made possible in part with support from Grange Insurance